-(b) Texas Law Cases: Texas Education Code Subchapters E-2 and E-3 also prohibits sexual harassment, sexual assault, domestic or dating violence, and stalking, and places requirements for how higher education institutions in Texas are to handle these types of cases.
+(b) Texas Law Cases: The Texas Education Code also prohibits sexual harassment, sexual assault, domestic or dating violence, and stalking, and places requirements for how higher education institutions in Texas are to handle these types of cases.
 The definitions found in Appendix A provide more information on the Texas law definitions for these types of cases.
-In many situations, the definitions in these state laws may overlap with the federal Title IX laws and regulations, and thus those cases would be handled using DBU's Title IX compliant procedures.
-However, in certain cases, Texas law provides additional requirements outside the scope of Title IX.
-For instance, this may happen where the geography of the case or the persons involved in the case fall outside the strict definitions under Title IX, but nonetheless still fall within the guidelines of Texas law.
-Thus, these types of sexual misconduct cases will be handled using DBU's Texas Law compliant procedures found in Section 8 of this policy.
+Texas Law Cases will also be handled using DBU's Title IX complaint procedures outlined below.